You bravely served your nation and now you’re considering buying a home with a VA loan. Go for it, you’ve earned it!

 Lenders Offering VA Loans

-Not all lenders offer VA loans, but from my experience most do.
+Not all lenders offer VA loans, but from my experience in the local area most do.
 Regardless, you’ll want to find a VA lender that specializes – or at the very least – does plenty of business with veterans.

-Here in the Fort Hood area you’ll be hard pressed to find a lender that does not offer VA loans.
+Here in the Fort Hood area you’ll be hard-pressed to find a lender that does not offer VA loans.
 However, I’m sure they exist.
+I simply have not worked with a lender that does not.

 A good VA lender will also know if the state you’re buying a home in has programs for veterans or first-time home buyers.